George Hearst was a self-made millionaire with a knack for mining that would lead to success across the American West.

-Born near Sullivan, Missouri on September 3, 1820, to William and Elizabeth Collins Hearst, George was the oldest of three children.
-Two years later, his sister Martha (nicknamed Patsy,) was born and later a younger brother Philip arrived, who was unfortunately crippled from birth.
-From a young age, George worked on the family farm and received very little formal schooling.
+Born near Sullivan, Missouri, on September 3, 1820, to William and Elizabeth Collins Hearst, George was the oldest of three children.
+Two years later, his sister Martha (nicknamed Patsy) was born, and later a younger brother, Philip, arrived, who was unfortunately crippled from birth.
+From a young age, George worked on the family farm and received minimal formal schooling.

 Though Hearst was said to have had a lifelong interest in books, he had only rudimentary reading abilities.
 However, even without a formal education, Hearst was no dummy, as the world would soon see.

 When George was 26, his father, William Hearst died owing some $10,000 to his creditors.
 George immediately took on the responsibility of caring for his mother, younger sister, and crippled brother.